 These four stories, these four characters and institutions launch independently in separate episodes, with apparently no connection to one another.
 Anchored by Meghana, the episodes and characters gradually interweave as their relationships become more apparent, their interdependence increasingly tighter with every season.
 Ballast reveals the origins, journey, and explosive collision of these imperfect characters when they reach Los Angeles.

 Stylistically, cinematography, color, and texture match each episode's subject matter, gradually mixing.
 Shipping and enslavement, for example, are unstable, gritty, raw, immediate as in a documentary.
 Commodities trading in D.C. is more detached, clean, steady.

 But it is always beautiful and unpredictable.
-In fact, the research and realism supporting Ballast is presented as one would a fascinating case before a jury, with twists and turns, motives and consequences.
+In fact, the research and realism supporting Ballast is on par with investigative journalism, presented as one would a case before a jury.
 Viewers take part in the play, inevitably acknowledging, consciously or not, our own accountability as consumers in the unfolding drama.